yrmvgh/yiufcrawl/README.md

 * Curse enhancement
     * Curses now have a curse level.
-    * The curse on equipped items decay as a player gains experience.
+    * The curse on equipped items decay as a player gains experience (unless the player worships Ash of course).
-    * Demigods don't have natural curse decay, they have to use scrolls.
     * Typical early game curses are at curse level 100.
     * Reading a remove curse scroll reduces the curse level by a minimum of 100, scaling up with invocations.
     * Once the curse level drops to 0, the item is no longer cursed.